organics2016/pymouth/README.md

 def callback(y, data):
-   # Y is the Y coordinate of the model's mouth
+   # Y is the Y coordinate of the model's mouth.
+   # Like is 0.4212883452
    print(y)  # do something